anweiss/cddl/README.md

 - Performance (if this library gains enough traction, it may be prudent to explore using a parser-combinator framework like [nom](https://github.com/Geal/nom))
 - Support CBOR diagnostic notation
 - I-JSON compatibility
+- Support for `no_std` (although this would certainly be interesting given both CBOR's and Rust's use in embedded systems)

 ## Why Rust?